 The WFS program will cover an area of $\sim$ 8,000 deg$^2$ in the northern sky.
-It will employ four broad bands ($u, g, r, i$) with a single exposure of 30 seconds, leading to about 90 visits per pointing in each band over 6 years, if a clear night fraction of 70\% at Lenghu site is assumed \cite{2021Natur.596..353D}.
-As for the purpose of long-term monitoring of specific targets (e.g. active galactic nuclei and variables), single-band visits will be evenly distributed in 6 years, i.e. 60 multi-band visits (15 visits $\times$ 4 bands) per pointing per year, yielding yearly raw data of about 100 TB from the entire WFS fields.
+It will employ four broad bands ($u, g, r, i$) with a single exposure of 30 seconds, leading to about 90 visits per pointing in each band over 6 years, if a clear night fraction of 70\% is assumed at the Lenghu site \cite{2021Natur.596..353D}.
+As for the purpose of long-term monitoring of specific targets (e.g. active galactic nuclei and variables), single-band visits will be evenly distributed in 6 years, i.e. 60 multiband visits (15 visits $\times$ 4 bands) per pointing per year, yielding yearly raw data of about 100 TB from the entire WFS fields.
 Observations for about 300 different pointings ($\sim$2,000 deg$^2$) with 60 visits per pointing will be executed throughout WFS during three months, leading to about 1,200 pointings in total every year.
-All of $u$-band observations are scheduled in dark and grey nights, in view of the highly sky background-sensitive measurements planned in this band.
-To balance the survey efficiency and science goals, and to optimize the homogeneity of WFS visits, we will avoid consecutive observation in a single band, but will observe in two bands every night, with the sole exception of $u$ band.
-This strategy will result in a reasonable cadence and time span in characterizing multi-band light curves for general purposes of time-domain research (e.g. transient classifications, variability statistics, and time-domain cosmology).
+All of the $u$-band observations are scheduled in dark and gray nights, in view of the highly sky background-sensitive measurements planned in this band.
+To balance the efficiency and science goals of the survey and to optimize the homogeneity of the WFS visits, we will avoid consecutive observation in a single band, but we will observe in two bands every night, with the sole exception of the $u$ band.
+This strategy will result in a reasonable cadence and time span in characterizing multiband light curves for general purposes of time-domain research (e.g. transient classifications, variability statistics, and time-domain cosmology).
 Meanwhile, total integration in each band will reach $\sim 45$ min over 6 years, achieving deeper detection than any of the existing single-telescope surveys with comparable survey areas on the northern hemisphere.